 There is a limit to how much you can save into your pension tax-free over your lifetime, known as the pension lifetime allowance (LTA).
 It’s been controversial because the government has steadily reduced the lifetime allowance limit from £1.8m in 2012.
-From this April 2020, the limit will be £1,073,100 is now frozen until April 2026.
+The current limit of £1,073,100 is now frozen until April 2026.

 Broadly speaking, it means there will be a tax charge on the amount in your pension over the lifetime allowance.
 The tax paid on this excess amount depends on how it is withdrawn (i.e. as a lump sum or in instalments) and it is charged at either the point you draw benefits in excess of the lifetime allowance, or if you have not taken benefits by age 75, a lifetime allowance test will be carried out at this age.

 Check your pension savings and forecasts against the pension lifetime allowance